- Best Jungle Scout Competitors & Alternatives

 That aside, this software also scores some additional points off Jungle Scout when it comes to pricing.
 But only by a slight margin.
 After a 7-day free trial period, you’ll end up paying $29.99 per month for the Basic Plan, $39.99 for the Start Plan, or $59.99 for the Business Plan.

 Well, come to think of it, Jungle Scout doesn’t take that lying down.
 It fights back through a faster Chrome extension and a better-organized interface.
 It will take you longer to learn the ropes on AMZScout.

-If you’re not happy paying for Jungle Scout’s Chrome extension, here’s a free alternative- the Scope Chrome extension.
+If you’re not happy paying for Jungle Scout’s Chrome extension, here’s a free alternative- the Scope Chrome extension (part of the SellerLabs suite).
 And yes, it’s capable of accurate product research tool and sales estimation.

 But, here’s the kicker.
 You’ll be out of luck if you’re thinking about adopting this tool for any of the secondary Amazon marketplaces.
 It turns out that Scope supports only the US site, Amazon.com.

 Now, if you need extra web functionalities like product rank tracking, you’ll have to switch to the Scope web app.
 It can monitor historical fluctuations in reviews, sales, and price (spotting price arbitrage opportunity, too), plus the Best Sellers Rank for pretty much any Amazon product.